 The National Curriculum defines what we teach the children in school.
-This is the basis for each class's programme of learning for each school year.
-Within each class's programme of work the teachers plan educational visits and activities that support the children's learning.
+This is the basis for each class' programme of learning for each school year.
+Within each class' programme of work the teachers plan educational visits and activities that support the children's learning.
 We plan these activities as the school year progresses, and inform parents of these in due course.

 Visits and activities usually take place within the school day.
 We follow the Trust guidelines relating to health and safety, and we ask parents to give written consent for their child to take part in any activity that takes children off the school site and out of the immediate locality.
 If we do not receive this written permission, the child will be unable to participate.
-When joining the school, and at the start of each year, parents are asked to sign a document giving permission for their child to take part in activities within the immediate locality during their time at the school.
+When joining the school, parents are asked to sign a document giving permission for their child to take part in activities within the immediate locality during their time at the school.